EnkiDoctor/Reference-Books-For-CS/README.md

 # Reference-Books-For-CS
 The repository contains the necessary books for computer science study The repository will cover the bellow topics:
-1. Computer Programming(including the class and object, basic usage of STL
+1. Computer Programming(including the class and object, basic usage of STL）
-2. Computer Network(including the to-down approach)
+2. Computer Network(including the top-down approach)
 3. Computer Organization
 4. Python Programming(mainly about matplotlib, numpy, pandas and sk-learn)
 5. Machine Learning in hand